 After connecting your accounts and customizing your default posting formats, you're ready to start sharing your content whenever you publish.

 - Review the Posting Format box for each option, which is automatically set by the default post format for the account.
-To change it or add a custom message, you can edit this field using text or variables.
+You can change it or add a custom message with text or variables.

-- Click Save & Publish to publish the content to your site and simultaneously share it on social media.
+- Click Save & Publish to publish the content to your site and share it on social media.

 To share an item again on the same social network, manually share its URL.
-It isn't possible to post the same item multiple times using the Social tab.
+It isn't possible to post the same item multiple times using the Share or Social tab.
 To learn about what displays when you manually share a URL, visit Which images display in social posts and What text displays in social posts.